nejimonraveendran/Audio-Spectrum-Analyzer-Display/RpiSpectrumAnalyzer/README.md

 pair <mac_address>
 trust <mac_address>
 ```
-Once the device is successful paired, exit the prompt by typing:
+Once the device is successfully paired, exit the prompt by typing:
 ```
 exit
 ```